espocrm/documentation/docs/development/metadata/record-defs.md

 Parameters:

+* disabled - disables an action;
-* allowed - to allow an action for a scope w/o ACL.
+* allowed - allows an action for non-object scopes.

 ## massActions